nilay2504/easy-google-analytics-wp/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 1. On activation it will hide all the theme updates

-== Frequently Asked Questions ==

-If you have any question do let me know on gr8nilay@gmail.com

 == Screenshots ==

 1. You can see that you only need to add Traking ID or script in back end